CDDB COMMUNITY CHARITY INCORPORATED

 Section 10 – Corporate Records and Inspections: The Secretary of the Board will be responsible for maintaining accessible and up-to-date records of the organization.
 All such records will be available for inspection within five days of any request for inspection.

 ARTICLE IV – FISCAL RESPONSIBILITIES

 Section 1 – Fiscal Policies: The fiscal year of the organization shall be from January to December.
 All expenditures must be approved by the Board of Directors before payment is made.
 All payment requests for vendors must be submitted a minimum of a week in advance to permit adequate time for logistics.
 All reimbursement payments must be submitted on a Reimbursement Request form (Exhibit 1 – Reimbursement Request).
 The form must be complete with accurate documentation.
 Receipts for goods and/or services will need to be produced.
 Bank statements and bank reconciliation will be the responsibility of the board treasurer.

-Section 1 – Recipients: All Hand Up Grant Recipients must be active in the earth centered spiritual community within the Greater St Louis, Missouri area.
+Section 1.1 – Recipients: All Hand Up Grant Recipients must support earth centered spiritual community events within the Greater St Louis, Missouri area.
 Requests must be made by submitting a Request for Assistance – Hand Up Grant application (Exhibit 2 – Request for Assistance).
 Once an application is received the Board of Directors will assign it to a Reviewer.
 The Reviewer will assess the application and contact the applicants’ references.
 The Reviewer will then present the application to the Board of Directors along with a recommendation.
 The Board of Directors will vote whether to Approve or Deny the application pending the availability of funds.